The Truth About Ruby on Rails in 2025: Dead, Dying, or Thriving?

 What Is the Purpose of Ruby on Rails?

-The primary purpose of Ruby on Rails is to simplify and accelerate the web application development process.
-By providing a structured environment and pre-configured tools, Rails eliminates much of the repetitive coding involved in building web applications.
+The primary purpose of Ruby on Rails is to streamline and speed up web application development.
+With a structured environment and built-in tools, Rails reduces repetitive code and simplifies building robust web apps.

-✔ Building Scalable Web Applications: Helps create dynamic, database-driven web apps that scale with business growth.
+✔ Building Scalable Web Applications: Rails supports dynamic, database-backed apps that scale with business growth.
+It's trusted by companies like GitHub, Shopify, and Basecamp — proof of its long-term reliability.

 Advantages of Using Ruby on Rails